-The Acquirer of a prospective Merchant or ATM owner, and any Payment Facilitator of the Acquirer with respect to a prospective Submerchant, must ensure that the following screening procedures are performed:
+The Acquirer of a prospective Merchant or ATM owner, and any Payment Facilitator of the Acquirer with respect to a prospective Sponsored Merchant, must ensure that the following screening procedures are performed:

-- In accordance with the Acquirer's "know your customer" policies and procedures implemented pursuant to Rule 1.2, "Mastercard Anti-Money Laundering and Sanctions Requirements", of the Mastercard Rules, collect information about the entity and each of its principal owners as necessary or appropriate for identification and due diligence purposes; verify that the information collected is true and accurate; and comply with all U.S. and local sanction screening requirements; and - Confirm that the entity is located and conducting legal business in a country within the Area of Use of the Acquirer's License, as described in Rule 5.4, "Merchant Location", and Rule 5.5, "Submerchant Location", of the Mastercard Rules; and - Ensure that an inquiry is submitted to the Mastercard Alert to Control High-risk (Merchants) (MATCH[TM]) system if a prospective Merchant or Submerchant proposes to accept Mastercard[®] Cards.
+- In accordance with the Acquirer's "know your customer" policies and procedures implemented pursuant to Rule 1.2, "Mastercard Anti-Money Laundering and Sanctions Requirements", of the Mastercard Rules, collect information about the entity and each of its principal owners as necessary or appropriate for identification and due diligence purposes; verify that the information collected is true and accurate; and comply with all U.S. and local sanction screening requirements; and - Confirm that the entity is located and conducting legal business in a country or territory within the Area of Use of the Acquirer's License, as described in Rule 5.4, "Merchant Location", and the Mastercard Rules; and - Ensure that an inquiry is submitted to the Mastercard Alert to Control High-risk (Merchants) (MATCHTM) system if a prospective Merchant or Sponsored Merchant proposes to accept Mastercard® Cards.
 If sales will be conducted on a website or digital application, the inquiry must include the uniform resource locator (URL) address.
-An Acquirer must submit inquiries both for its own Merchants and for the Submerchants of its Payment Facilitators; and - Establish fraud loss control measures appropriate for the business to be conducted, including but not limited to Transaction authorization and deposit activity monitoring parameters, as described in section 6.2.2, "Acquirer Fraud Loss Control Programs", of this manual; and - Assign a Card acceptor business code (MCC) that most accurately describes the nature of the business (for MCC descriptions, see Chapter 3, "Card Acceptor Business Codes [MCCs]", of the Quick Reference Booklet). - For a prospective high-risk negative option billing Merchant or Submerchant, identify any entity that provides service for the Merchant or Submerchant that would allow such entity to have access to Account data, and ensure that each such entity is registered with Mastercard as appropriate.
+An Acquirer must submit inquiries both for its own Merchants and for the Sponsored Merchants of its Payment Facilitators; and - Ensure Merchant names do not belong to other legal entities to prevent unlawful usage of existing business trademark, including impersonation of these names to scam consumers.
+Where legally allowed, controls include matching Merchant names with scam negative listing where they exist; and - Ensure Merchant names that will be used in both authentication and authorization messages match (or is consistent with) registered Merchant names - Establish fraud loss control measures appropriate for the business to be conducted, including but not limited to Transaction authorization and deposit activity monitoring parameters, as described in section 6.2.2, "Acquirer Fraud Loss Control Programs", of this manual; and

+- Assign a Card acceptor business code (MCC) that most accurately describes the nature of the business (for MCC descriptions, see Chapter 3, "Card Acceptor Business Codes [MCCs]", of the Quick Reference Booklet). - For a prospective negative option billing Merchant or Sponsored Merchant, identify any entity that provides service for the Merchant or Sponsored Merchant that would allow such entity to have access to Account data, and ensure that each such entity is registered with Mastercard as appropriate.

 NOTE: A Customer must participate in the MATCH system unless excused by Mastercard or prohibited by law.
-If a Merchant or Submerchant is terminated for any of the reasons described in section 11.5.1, "Reason Codes for Merchants Listed by the Acquirer", the Acquirer must add the Merchant or Submerchant to the MATCH system.
+If a Merchant or Sponsored Merchant is terminated for any of the reasons described in section 11.5.1, "Reason Codes for Merchants Listed by the Acquirer", the Acquirer must add the Merchant or Sponsored Merchant to the MATCH system.